Victoria Street railway station, Perth

 Victoria Street railway station is a railway station on the Transperth network.
 It is located on the Fremantle line, 14.2 kilometres from Perth station serving the suburbs of Mosman Park and Cottesloe.

 History

 Victoria Street station opened in 1954.
 It closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.
 To the west of the station, a now lifted freight line ran from Cottesloe to the Leighton Marshalling Yard.

 From 2034, Victoria Street station's platforms are planned to be extended to the south to accommodate six-car trains.

 Services

+Train services

 Victoria Street station is served by Transperth Fremantle line services from Fremantle to Perth that continue through to Midland via the Midland line.

 Victoria Street station saw 150,070 passengers in the 2013–14 financial year.